-APPENDICES

-APPENDIX A: Terms Used
+APPENDICES APPENDIX A: Terms Used

-TERM MEANING Compromised The attack succeeded, resulting in malware running unhindered on the target.
-In the case of a targeted attack, the attacker was able to take remote control of the system and carry out a variety of tasks without hindrance.
-Blocked The attack was prevented from making any changes to the target.
-False positive When a security product misclassifies a legitimate application or website as being malicious, it generates a 'false positive'.
-Neutralised The exploit or malware payload ran on the target but was subsequently removed.
-Complete remediation If a security product removes all significant traces of an attack, it has achieved complete remediation.
-Target The test system that is protected by a security product.
-Threat A program or sequence of interactions with the target that is designed to take some level of unauthorised control of that target.
-Update Security vendors provide information to their products in an effort to keep abreast of the latest threats.
-These updates may be downloaded in bulk as one or more files, or requested individually and live over the internet.
+TERM MEANING Compromised The attack succeeded, resulting in malw case of a targeted attack, the attacker w and carry out a variety of tasks without Blocked The attack was prevented from making a False positive When a security product misclassifies a being malicious, it generates a 'false pos Neutralised The exploit or malware payload ran on t Complete remediation If a security product removes all signification.
+Target The test system that is protected by a se Threat A program or sequence of interactions v level of unauthorised control of that targ Update Security vendors provide information to of the latest threats.
+These updates may or requested individually and live over th vare running unhindered on the target.
+In the vas able to take remote control of the system hindrance.